 In Bangladesh there are five SOS Children’s Villages.
 SOS Children’s Village Chittagong was built after severe flooding, and also doubles up as a cyclone shelter.

 India is home to the largest amount of SOS Children’s Villages in the world.
 We provide a loving home for more than 15,000 children in India.
-We run 40 SOS Children’s Villages in India, as well as eight Villages that care specifically for refugee children from Tibet.
+There are 32 SOS Children’s Villages in India, as well as eight Villages that care specifically for refugee children from Tibet.

 A ninth SOS Children's Village opened in Nepal in March 2010 in Lumbini, in the west of the country.
 We have been working in Nepal since the 1970s.

 We began working in Pakistan in 1977 when the first community was built in Lahore.
 Today, this SOS Children's Village is considered a model for modern child care in Pakistan.
 After the earthquake in Kashmir in 2005, SOS Children was named legal guardian of all unaccompanied children.
 An Emergency Relief Programme was initiated by us following the 2010 flooding.

 Please note that child sponsorship works slightly differently in Pakistan.
 See our Pakistan page for more information.